 2016 Trends in Cybersecurity by Microsoft

-Blue is widely considered a color of security and trustworthiness, making it a good choice for Microsoft’s ebook on cybersecurity.
+Blue is widely considered a color of security and trustworthiness, making it a good choice for Microsoft’s free ebook on cybersecurity.
 It uses different shades of blue for its various design and page elements.

 The ebook also comes with colored graphs.
 Important information is displayed in large font sizes, without any other text or images on the page.